Syzygium Aromaticum, Myrtaceae

 - Part Used: Dried flower buds

-- Taste: Pungent and slightly sweet
+- Taste: Strong, pungent, and aromatic

 Common Names